Polar A370 Review

 Update Oct 2017 > Garmin have just released their new Garmin Vivosport fitness tracker.
 Replacing the Vivosmart HR+, the Garmin Vivosport features built-in GPS, wrist based heart rate, dedicated running functions (auto-lap, pace alerts etc) a full colour display, VO2 max, Stress tests and much more.
 CardioCritic have awarded the Garmin Vivosport Best on Test in the Fitness Tracker category and expect it to be one of the best selling fitness trackers of 2018.

-Vivosport Best In Class – a sleek, discrete fitness tracker with GPS and wrist based heart rate
+- Garmin Vivosport Review – voted Best In Class – a sleek, discrete fitness tracker with GPS and wrist based heart rate

-Garmin Vivosmart 3 new in April 2017.
+- Garmin Vivosmart 3 Review – new in April 2017.
 Top of the range fitness tracker with VO2 Max, Fitness Age, Stress score and more

-Garmin Vivosmart HR replaced by the Vivosmart 3 (above) but still a highly recommended fitness tracker
+- Garmin Vivosmart HR Review – replaced by the Vivosmart 3 (above) but still a highly recommended fitness tracker

 Product Photos (from Polar)